sguox002/leetcode/review/dfs.md

 *. dfs just get all combinations, judge if the string OK waits for upper level function helper

 ### 638. Shopping Offers
-this is more like a dp or knapsack problem
+this is more like a dp or knapsack problem. given a list of special offsers and prices for buying individually the target cannot be altered i.e we shall buy exactly the amount.

 ```cpp
 void operator+=(vector<int> &a, const vector<int> &b) {
     for (int i = 0; i < a.size(); i++)